 Home Sweet Home

-Ben didn’t want to talk about it really, and that was his way of dealing with it all, which I understood too.
+Ben didn’t want to talk about it really, and that was his way of dealing with it all, which I completely understand too.
 It did us all good to get back to some normality, I suppose.
-In some respects I think he had the worst deal, he had already lost his unborn child and had faced losing his wife too.
+In some respects I think he had the worst deal, he had already lost his unborn child and had faced the reality of losing his wife too.
 I can’t imagine how scared he must have been, I was in the thick of it and can’t remember much but Ben had witnessed it all, ALONE.
 I will never forget that solid unwavering support from the man who became the rock we all now cling to.

-There were physical after affects for me, I was given iron tablets and had to inject myself into my tummy for a month afterwards.
-Writing this now, 3 years on I don’t know what those injections were for.
+There were also physical after affects for me, I was given iron tablets and had to inject myself into my tummy for a month afterwards.
+Writing this now, 3 years on I still don’t know what those injections were for.
 Which only goes to show that the whole thing left me a bit dazed and confused like I was there but at 50% opacity.